 Then I was ready to take the plunge of seeking an agent.
 Again, some encouragement – amongst the forty plus rejections I received ten requests for the full manuscript.
 I was also offered a digital only contract by a small publisher.
 But after the Society of Authors examined the contract I decided I could do better on my own.

-In parallel to agent-hunting I found out as much as possible about publishing independently.
+In parallel to agent-hunting I found out as much as possible about independent publishing.
 The two best resources I found were Harry Bingham’s self-publishing course, available through Jericho Writers, and David Gaughran.
 David writes historical fiction and is a digital marketeer.
 His ‘Starting from zero’ video course is free and brilliant.

 When I finally got to the point of accepting that I wasn’t going to get an agent I was ready to make the switch.
 Or thought I was.
 The cliché about writing ‘The End’ on your novel is where the real work begins is completely true.
-My research gave me a good start and I was determined to produce the book professionally and find a readership.
-To achieve that I would have to embrace the dark side and become proficient at marketing.
+My research gave me a good start and I was determined to produce the book professionally, and find out how to calculate readership and find my audience.
+To achieve that, I would have to embrace the dark side and become proficient at marketing.

 My half-finished manuscript had been lying around for six years when I started the Faber Academy Work in Progress course in 2019.
 It’s still the best writing course (and I’ve done a few) and tutor Paul Kingsnorth’s forensic comments struck the right balance between honesty and support.